pauldpickell/gis2minetest/README.md

 # gis2minetest
-A python notebook for converting classified LiDAR las/laz files into [Minetest](https://www.minetest.net/downloads/) worlds.
+A python notebook for converting geospatial data including classified LiDAR las/laz files into [Minetest](https://www.minetest.net/downloads/) worlds.

 ## Updates
+November 5, 2021: Integrated Open Street Maps (OSM) data download using the [Overpass API](https://wiki.openstreetmap.org/wiki/Overpass_API).
+Roads can now be mapped onto the terrain surface (see City of Vancouver screenshots below).
+Support for additional OSM map features coming soon.
+Also updated the `csv2terrain` mod to support a wider assortment of block types (e.g., stairs, slabs, and wool).
+Users are now encouraged to install the `csv2terrain` mod distributed with this repository when working with the `gis2minetest` script.
+Bug fixes.
-October 31, 2021: added additional support for mapping tree stems and differentiating canopy structure (see Malcolm Knapp Research Forest screenshots below).
+October 31, 2021: Added additional support for mapping tree stems and differentiating canopy structure (see Malcolm Knapp Research Forest screenshots below).

 ## Sample Minetest Worlds
 Two prefabricated Minetest worlds are included.
 Extract the folder contents to your `~\Minetest\worlds\` directory and then start Minetest to load the worlds.